grownjs/jamrock-guide/docs/index.md

 The idea is straight-forward: run everything on the server-side.

+Well, if it's possible to use JavaScript, some stuff may run on the browser too!

 ## The building blocks

 We have a couple of concepts to learn before digging: